yvgny/yvgny.github.io/_posts/2021-03-16-syzbot-bug.md

 ---
-title: "[2/4] From Crash Report to Root Access: Building a Kernel Exploit"
+title: "From Crash Report to Root Access: Building a Kernel Exploit (CFI 2/4)"
 excerpt: "Building a data-only exploit from scratch, from an out-of-bounds bug.
 We'll cover heap grooming, privilege escalation, and more."
 date: 2021-03-16
 layout: single